July 27, 2019

 With Shen Yun Performing Arts and Fei Tian College having come this far, you can see that Fei Tian and Shen Yun’s standards for shen-fa are now quite different from those of Beijing Dance Academy.
 What Shen Yun and Fei Tian College are looking to achieve through their classical dance instruction is completely different from what Beijing Dance Academy is after.
 The former wants to return to the way of tradition and bring this dance form back to its highest state, the very essence of China’s divinely bestowed culture.
 The latter, meanwhile, is following society’s downward spiral and, in trying to keep fashionable and trendy, is distorting the traditional and classical.
 At this point, it has even added into the classical dance department’s curriculum and performances Chinese-style modern dance, contemporary dance, and that phony Han-Tang thing; the so-called Han-Tang dance and its movements were actually created by those controlled by fox spirits.
 They won’t like hearing this, to be sure, because they may feel like their vested interests are being threatened.
 Yet whoever learns that thing will become possessed by a fox spirit.
 One can’t just ignore it when he sees people getting hurt.
 But that thing has just waltzed its way right into today’s colleges.
 As sad as this may be, it’s a product of the times.

 So looking at where things are now, whether it’s Beijing Dance Academy, or Fei Tian College and Shen Yun, the basic classical Chinese dance elements they use are identical.
-It’s just that their standards for shen-fa are different, their aims as institutions are different, and, after Fei Tian and Shen Yun elongated their shen-fa, the yun-lü also became different.
+It’s just that their standards for shen-fa are different, the way movements are performed is different, and, after Fei Tian and Shen Yun elongated their shen-fa, the yun-lü also became different.
 At the beginning, Fei Tian College and Shen Yun simply used Beijing Dance Academy’s yun-lü.
 But at this point, Shen Yun’s yun-lü is no longer the same as Beijing Academy’s and, in actuality, quite the gap has gradually opened up between the two.

 As you know, Shen Yun has attained the highest standards in terms of dance shen-fa.
 These shen-fa skills are something sought after not only by those in classical Chinese dance, but also by those in all kinds of dance forms and physical performing arts.
-People have been searching for them since ancient times, and some have said that not a single person has these dance skills.
-They represent the pinnacle of achievement in all dance forms, and they’re called: “shen dai shou” (the body leads the arms) and “kua dai tui” (the hips lead the legs).16 Training with these techniques elongates one’s limbs to an extent beyond what any other dance form has managed to achieve; even ballet and rhythmic gymnastics continue to wonder about and search for these things.
+People have been seeking them since ancient times, and while some have talked about them, no one can do them.
+They represent the pinnacle of achievement in all dance forms, and they’re called: “shen dai shou” (the body leads the hands) and “kua dai tui” (the hips lead the legs).16 Training with these techniques elongates one’s limbs to an extent beyond what any other dance form has managed to achieve; even ballet and rhythmic gymnastics continue to wonder about and search for these things.
 They’ve only heard about them, but no one can teach them, and no one can really understand them.
 That’s how it is now, and no one knows how to apply these things.
 But you all know about “shen dai shou” and “kua dai tui.”
 These are things that were passed on by me, your shifu.
 Those in Shen Yun as well as the students and faculty of Fei Tian College and Academy of the Arts have been learning and applying them.
 At this point, the students are receiving training in Shen Yun’s style of classical Chinese dance, not Beijing Academy’s.
 So basically, Shen Yun has its own dance feeling, its own yun-lü.
 What we now have is in fact no longer the same as Beijing Dance Academy’s.
 If you were to take the same dance routines—just like a few days ago when you were watching a video of some of Beijing Dance Academy’s routines—and perform them using Shen Yun’s shen-fa, then that would look completely different.
 So, in other words, in the beginning Shen Yun was using their yun-lü, but over time has forged a path of its own.
 With the way its elongation methods have transformed its yun-lü, Shen Yun has now carved out its own niche.
 This is something you definitely need to be clear on.

 Classical Chinese dance itself really is “classical”—a brilliant culmination of thousands of years of culture.
 Even Beijing Dance Academy can’t get away from the term “classical,” as it also calls it “classical dance.”
 Why does the Academy call it classical dance, then?
 How could a modern, newly invented dance form be called classical?
 Isn’t that a contradiction?
 The school merely developed a modern teaching method for it, whereas everything that’s classical about it had long existed, and its basic elements had long existed.
 That makes sense, right?